accuknox/help/docs/use-cases/image-scan.md

 ![](images/image-scan-2.png)

-+ Once the registry is added successfully, the scan will automatically start and user can navigate to the Issues->Registry scan option to see the findings
++ Once the registry is added successfully, the scan will automatically start and user can navigate to the Issues→Registry scan option to see the findings

 ![](images/image-scan-3.png)